 Ease of Use

-This was the top scoring model of electric toothbrush in our tests, and the one that we would recommend to a friend.
-The Brio isn't the fanciest toothbrush that you can purchase, but it has all the features that count, and an absolutely remarkable battery life.
+The Brio isn't the fanciest toothbrush that you can purchase, but it has all the features that count and remarkable battery life.